 In terms of complexity, our two-state Ising model has direct correspondence with the classical Hill model, which also relies on two parameters: the reference concentration \caFifty and the Hill coefficient \(\hCoeff \).
 The advantage of the Ising model lies in its ability to provide a mechanistic interpretation of the Hill coefficient in terms of nearest-neighbor interactions.
 It also allows for the computation of correlation functions and correlation lengths, which are not accessible through the Hill model.

 After normalization of \(h \) using the reference calcium concentration \caFifty that is directly obtained from experiments, the behavior of our model is fully determined by the sole coupling constant \(J \).
-We have thus showed that the resulting one-parameter model is sufficient to accurately reproduce the experimental force-pCa curves.
+We have thus shown that the resulting one-parameter model is sufficient to accurately reproduce the experimental force-pCa curves.

 More detailed representations of thin filament activation have been proposed in the literature, often implementing the so-called ``blocked-closed-open'' paradigm introduced by McKillop and Geeves~\cite{mckillop-1993}.
-The corresponding models are usually built upon Huxley-Hill type framework for modeling unregulated actin-myosin interactions~\cite{hill-1974}.
-Huxley-Hill type models capture time-dependent behaviors and can be calibrated using a large variety of experimental observations ranging from single molecule experiments to in-vitro motility assays and fiber mechanics.
-The cooperative filament activation can then be accounted for by ad-hoc variations of the attachment rate of unbound motors with the distance from already attached motors~\cite{longyear-2017,woody-2018,walcott-2014,debold-2013}.
-Once the parameters of underlying actin-myosin interaction model are calibrated using data obtained at saturating \caConcentration, the modulation of actin-myosin interactions is then adjusted to match data obtained by varying \caConcentration.
-This modulation can effectively rely on few additional parameters.
+The corresponding models are usually built upon the Huxley-Hill-type framework for modeling unregulated actin-myosin interactions~\cite{hill-1974}.
+The Huxley-Hill-type models capture time-dependent behaviors and can be calibrated using a large variety of experimental observations ranging from single molecule experiments to \emph{in vitro} motility assays and fiber mechanics.
+The cooperative filament activation can then be accounted for by \emph{ad hoc} variations of the attachment rate of unbound motors with the distance from already attached motors~\cite{longyear-2017,woody-2018,walcott-2014,debold-2013}.
+Once the parameters of the underlying actin-myosin interaction model are calibrated using data obtained at saturating \caConcentration, the modulation of actin-myosin interactions is then adjusted to match data obtained by varying \caConcentration.
+This modulation can effectively rely on a few additional parameters.

 In all cases, these formulations involve defining rate functions that may be associated with a virtually infinite number of parameters.
-These rate functions can eventually be parametrized by few scalars that nevertheless necessitate more experimental data than the sole force-pCa curves considered in the present work to be specifically identified.
+These rate functions can eventually be parametrized by a few scalars that nevertheless necessitate more experimental data than the sole force-pCa curves considered in the present work to be specifically identified.

-Furthermore, in the framework of Ising-like models, accounting for the blocked-closed-open paradigm requires at least two spin variables, as proposed by Rice et al.~\cite{rice-2003}, but we here demonstrate that such four state model can be mapped into a simpler two state version for the fitting of force-pCa relation.
+Furthermore, in the framework of Ising-like models, accounting for the blocked-closed-open paradigm requires at least two spin variables, as proposed by Rice \emph{et al.}~\cite{rice-2003}, but we demonstrate here that such four-state model can be mapped into a simpler two-state version for the fitting of force-pCa relation.